 Farming in the Faroe Islands is not a major sector of trade.
-Only about one percent of GDP in factor prices is derived from farming.
-The seven and a half million litres of milk produced in 2005 meets the domestic demand.
-The production has been relatively stable during the last three years - 2003 to 2005.
+Only about 1% of GDP in factor prices is derived from farming.
+The over seven million litres of milk produced in 2006 meets the domestic demand.
+The production has been relatively stable during the last three years - 2004 to 2006.
 The domestic production of other dairy products is open to competition from abroad, yet about 75% of the home market is supplied by domestically produced products.

-The 2003 production of mutton was approximately 800 tons, which corresponds to 60% of the total demand.
-The production of beef and beef products amounted to around 180 tons in 2005.
+The 2003 production of mutton was approximately 800 tonnes, which corresponds to 60% of the total demand.
+The production of beef and beef products amounted to around 180 tonnes in 2005.
 This is just a small percentage of the total consumption; meat imports, therefore, remain at a comparatively high level.